hellospiral/Ping-Pong-JavaScript-Project/README.md

 #Ping Pong Test

-##### The problem was to write a program that prints the numbers from 1 to 100.
-But for multiples of three print “ping” instead of the number and for the multiples of five print “pong”.
-For numbers which are multiples of both three and five print “pingpong”.
+##### The problem was to write a program that prints the numbers from 1 to a user-defined number.
+For multiples of three it should print “ping” instead of the number and for the multiples of five it should print “pong”.
+For numbers which are multiples of both three and five it should print “pingpong”.

 ### By Matt Carlson